 Transfer Restrictions Applicable to AIC and our Employee-Partners.
-Subject to certain restrictions, substantially all of the common units of Artisan Partners Holdings held by AIC and our employee-partners, including all of our executive officers, will be exchangeable for shares of our Class A common stock (or restricted shares of our Class A common stock, in the case of exchange of unvested common units) following the first anniversary of the consummation of this offering.
-Shares of our Class A common stock received by AIC and our employee-partners upon exchange of their common units will be subject to significant limitations on resale that are described in "Our Structure and Reorganization-Offering Transactions-Resale and Registration Rights Agreement-Restrictions on Sale".
+Subject to certain restrictions, substantially all of the Class D common units held by AIC and the Class B common units held by our employee-partners, including all of our executive officers, will be exchangeable for shares of our Class A common stock (or restricted shares of our Class A common stock, in the case of exchange of unvested common units) following the first anniversary of the consummation of this offering.
+Shares of our Class A common stock received by AIC and our employee-partners upon exchange of their Class D or Class B common units, respectively, will be subject to significant limitations on resale that are described in "Our Structure and Reorganization-Offering Transactions-Resale and Registration Rights Agreement-Restrictions on Sale".

 Resale and Registration Rights Agreement.
-In connection with this offering, we will enter into a resale and registration rights agreement with the holders of common units of Artisan Partners Holdings and shares of our convertible preferred stock, pursuant to which the shares of our Class A common stock issued upon exchange of their common units or conversion of their shares of convertible preferred stock will be eligible for resale.
+In connection with this offering, we will enter into a resale and registration rights agreement with the holders of limited partnership units of Artisan Partners Holdings and shares of our convertible preferred stock, pursuant to which the shares of our Class A common stock issued upon exchange of their limited partnership units or conversion of their shares of convertible preferred stock will be eligible for resale.
 See "Our Structure and Reorganization-Offering Transactions-Resale and Registration Rights Agreement-Restrictions on Sale" for a description of the timing and manner limitations on resales of these shares.

 Contingent Value Rights.
 Immediately prior to the consummation of this offering, Artisan Partners Holdings and Artisan Partners Asset Management Inc. will issue contingent value rights, or CVRs, to the H&F holders.
-The CVRs may require us to make a cash payment to the holders thereof on July 11, 2016, or, if earlier, five business days after the effective date of a change of control of Artisan, unless such rights are earlier terminated by satisfaction of the H&F preference condition, as described in "Our Structure and Reorganization-Reorganization Transactions and Post-IPO Structure-Preferential Distributions to Holders of Preferred Units and Convertible Preferred Stock- Termination of H&F Preference".
-The amount of any payment we are required to make will depend on the average of the daily volume-weighted average price, or VWAP, of our Class A common stock over the 30 consecutive trading days prior to July 3, 2016 or the effective date of an earlier change of control, and any proceeds realized by the H&F holders with respect to their equity interests in us, subject to a maximum aggregate payment of \$million for all CVRs.
+The CVRs may require us to make a cash payment to the holders thereof on July 11, 2016, or, if earlier, five business days after the effective date of a change of control of Artisan, unless the average over any period of

+30 consecutive trading days of the daily VWAP of our Class A common stock is at least \$, in which case the CVRs will be terminated.
+The amount of any payment we are required to make will depend on the average of the daily VWAP of our Class A common stock over the 30 consecutive trading days prior to July 1, 2016 or the effective date of an earlier change of control and any proceeds realized by the H&F holders with respect to their equity interests in us, subject to a maximum aggregate payment of \$ million for all CVRs.
 We are issuing the CVRs in order to provide the holders of preferred units in Artisan Partners Holdings following the reorganization transactions with economic rights similar (although not identical) to the economic rights such holders currently possess with respect to Artisan Partners Holdings.
 See "Our Structure and Reorganization-Offering Transactions-Contingent Value Rights".